Brian Johnson (Bethel Music singer): 2010s

 On January 13, 2017, Brian & Jenn Johnson announced the release of After All These Years, the duo's first album containing new songs in over a decade since the live LP release We Believe in 2006, was slated for January 27.
 After All These Years made its debut on Billboard Christian Albums chart at No. 1 with 16,000 equivalent album units sold as of February 8, 2017.
 The album also registered on the Billboard 200 at No. 21 and at No. 32 on the Canadian Albums chart.
 Brian Johnson had an interview with Sharefaith Magazine about the album and his worship ministry.

 Brian Johnson, together with Joel Taylor and Jenn Johnson, received a certificate of recognition from the Redding City Council as the founders and representatives of the record label, Bethel Music, for its success at the 47th Annual GMA Dove Awards held in Nashville, Tennessee in 2016, having won five awards from nine nominations.

 Personal life

 Brian Johnson married Jennifer Louise Johnson (née Rock) in 2000.
-The couple has two daughters, Haley and Téa, as well as one biological son, Braden, and one adopted son, Ryder, who was adopted in mid-2017.
+The couple has two daughters, Haley and Téa, as well as one biological son, Braden, and two adopted sons, Ryder and Malachi.
 The family resides on a farm in Redding, California.